 Downsizing due to COVID-19 has created a need for multiskilled staff with the ability to multitask and work across departments as needed.
 This is the case across the accommodation sector including holiday parks, backpackers, motels and hotels.
 Job descriptions are broader, requiring more flexibility and adaptability, with hybrid roles in some cases.
-Some hidden gems have been found by looking at the skillsets and résumés of existing staff and utilising that capability.
+Some hidden gems have been found by looking at the skillsets and resumes of existing staff and utilising that capability.

-For businesses and regions who predominantly catered to the international market pre-COVID-19, adapting to the domestic market has meant a change in some roles, especially customer service skills.
+Adapting to the domestic market has meant a change in some roles, especially customer service skills.
 Those in customer facing roles needed to develop an understanding of the different expectations of domestic versus international guests.